 What other accessories you might need

-With some blenders, like single serve ones, you might need other blender accessories like an extra cup or storage lids.
+With some blenders, like personal ones, you might need other blender accessories like an extra cup or storage lids.
 Some immersion blenders can work with other attachments, like whips, as well, making them pretty versatile.

 How easy is clean-up?

 Clean-up is simple with most blenders by hand-washing the cups and/or jugs or even putting them into the top rack of a dishwasher.
 With immersion blenders, you can easily remove the blades for cleaning.
-Clean-up is a bit more difficult with full-size blenders since you need to carefully remove and clean the blades (make sure not to cut yourself!) and rinse and clean out the jar, getting any debris from within the blade area.
+Clean-up is a bit more difficult with countertop blenders since you need to carefully either remove and clean the blades or use a brush and push down to the bottom to clean them (make sure not to cut yourself!) and rinse and clean out the jar, getting any debris from within the blade area.
 Some full-sized blenders, however, have self-cleaning modes.
 Frozen drink makers are fun for entertaining, but keep in mind that you will have to clean the spout and any messes made during the pouring process.

 How much space do you have?